 - Property Preservation and Repairs Since 1935

 - Experienced & Qualified, Local Surveyors and Technicians

 - PCA Contractor of the Year Awards 2016, 2017 & 2018

 Indoor Air Quality

-Condensation is normally caused by increased air moisture in conjunction with property defects or modern improvements in insulation, draught proofing and double glazing which all result in reduced ventilation.
-All these factors allow moisture-laden air created in the property to evaporate onto cold surfaces such as windows or walls in the form of condensation.
+Condensation is normally caused by increased air moisture in conjunction with property defects or modern improvements in draught proofing and double glazing which all result in reduced ventilation.
+All these factors allow moisture-laden air created in the property to condense onto cold surfaces such as windows or walls.
 The temperature of the wall surface at which this moisture will form is called the ‘dew point” The quantity of moisture within the air (known as the “relative humidity”) comes from breathing, bathing, cooking, domestic activities or property defects.
-One person on their own can produce up to four pints of moisture per day!
-For a full list of our property preservation services visit our property preservation page
+One person on their own can produce up to four pints of moisture per day.

 Mould Removal & Air Quality